 Children are often considered the “hidden” victims in families where domestic violence occurs.
 Studies have estimated that 3.3 - 10 million children witness domestic violence each year.
 Children, like their adult caregivers, experience trauma from the physical and verbal abuse in the home.

-Children can show a variety of problems, due to exposure to domestic violence.
-For example, it can prevent their success in school and other social settings.
+Children can display a variety of behaviors due to witnessing domestic violence and those behaviors can affect their ability to be successful in school and other social settings.
 Also, 30% to 60% of perpetrators of domestic violence abuse children in the household.